bbrown-caltech/capstone-hangout-point/README.md

 <ol>
     <li>
-        When possible provision two separate clusters for testing/demo and production.
-While the former can be provisioned as a single node cluster, the production environment should be a minimum 3 node cluster.
+        When possible two separate Kubernetes clusters should be provisioned for testing/demo and production.
+The former can be provisioned as a single node cluster but the production environment should be a minimum 3 node cluster.
     </li>
     <li>
         The production environment should be replicated to a failover environment to ensure disaster recovery and business continuity.